OSC/ood-documentation/source/app-development/add-jupyter/copy-app.rst

 Copy Jupyter App
 ================

-We will hit the ground running by first copying over a pre-built example Jupyter app.
+We will begin by first copying over a pre-built example Jupyter app.

 .. warning::